Duration: Summer Season 2015, May18th - August 15th

 - Ability to assist with work associated with Heifer Ranch’s education programs, livestock, gardens, maintenance, construction and kitchen as the farm needs and your skills allow;

 - Willing to work outdoors during inclement weather.

 - Willingness to be cross-trained and assist in other farm areas when needed.

 Funding: $3000, Available through the Miller Worley Center dispensed through the MHC UAF System.

 How to Apply: Students must apply to this position through LyonNet.

-Applicants must be 18+ years old and must fill out Heifer application as well as the Miller Worley MHC Application on LyonNet by midnight Feb 28.
+Applicants must be 18+ years old and must fill out the Miller Worley MHC Application on LyonNet by midnight March 8.

 .
 Heifer also requires the completion of authorization forms for required background checks.
-The Heifer Ranch requires volunteers to be able to commit to the full summer season, from May 28th through August 16th, including participation in the two-week training program for the season beginning May 28.
+The Heifer Ranch requires volunteers to be able to commit to the full summer season, from May 18th through August 15th.

 About the Organization: